 A small number of our properties have heated pools – again, see individual property details.
 Others have summer covers which should be drawn over the pool at night to retain the heat.

 One or two of the houses have bedrooms and bathrooms on the ground floor level making access easy for handicapped or elderly visitors.
 Please inquire if you specifically require a house that has no steps either inside the house itself or in the gardens.

 Are required for everyone, regardless of age, entering France.
 Nationals of countries outside the EEC should check with the appropriate embassy or consulate whether they require any special permits or visas for visiting France.

 No specific vaccinations or inoculations are required.
-British nationals should obtain an EHIC card (European Health Insurance Card) from any UK Post Office, so that the majority of any medical expenditure can be reclaimed.
 Travellers are advised to take out adequate travel insurance.

 A full British licence is accepted in France.
 Nationals of countries outside the EEC should check with the appropriate embassy or consulate whether their driving licences are valid in France.